w3c/wcag3/how-to/outcomes/clear-meaning/methods/explain-ambiguous-text/index.md

 * **Author technique (General)**: Explain the meaning in brackets after the first use.
 * **Author technique (General)**: Explain the meaning in a consecutive block of text.
 * **Author technique (General)**: Include a link to a glossary, pop-up, or tooltip.
+* **Author technique (General)**: Use translation tools to help identify ambiguous text during back translation.
 * **Author technique (HTML)**: Include text that explains the meaning using an  abbreviation `<abbr>` element.

 <p class="ednote">This guideline will include definitions and examples in English of common types of non-literal text.
-This guideline will also link to external locations with examples of non-literal text in a wide variety of languages, including Arabic, Chinese (Mandarin), Hindi, Japanese, and Russian.</p>
+This guideline will also link to examples of non-literal text in a wide variety of languages, including Arabic, Chinese (Mandarin), Hindi, Japanese, and Russian.</p>